AdobeDocs/experience-manager-64.it-IT/help/assets/managing-assets-touch-ui.md

    ![add_user](assets/add_user.png)

 1. Per visualizzare una schermata di login quando gli utenti accedono alla cartella, selezionate l’opzione **[!UICONTROL Abilita]** .
-Quindi, selezionate il percorso di una pagina di accesso in AEM e salvate le modifiche.
+Quindi, selezionate il percorso di una pagina di login in AEM e salvate le modifiche.

    ![login_page](assets/login_page.png)

-   Se non specificate il percorso di una pagina di accesso, AEM visualizza la pagina di accesso predefinita nell’istanza di pubblicazione.
+   Se non specificate il percorso di una pagina di login, AEM visualizza la pagina di login predefinita nell’istanza di pubblicazione.

 1. Pubblicate la cartella, quindi provate ad accedervi dall’istanza di pubblicazione.
 Viene visualizzata una schermata di login.
 1. Se siete un membro CUG, immettete le vostre credenziali di protezione.
-La cartella viene visualizzata dopo l’autenticazione da parte di AEM.
+La cartella viene visualizzata dopo AEM l’autenticazione.

 ## Cercare risorse {#searching-assets}

 La ricerca di base è dettagliata nella sezione [Ricerca e filtro](/help/sites-authoring/search.md#search-and-filter) .
-Usate il pannello **[!UICONTROL Ricerca]** per cercare risorse, tag e metadati. È possibile cercare parti di una stringa utilizzando l&#39;asterisco carattere jolly.
-Inoltre, potete personalizzare il pannello **[!UICONTROL Ricerca]** utilizzando i facet [](search-facets.md)Ricerca.
+Usate il pannello **[!UICONTROL Ricerca]** per cercare risorse, tag e metadati.
+You can search parts of a string using the wildcard asterisk.
+In addition, you can customize the **[!UICONTROL Search]** panel using [Search facets](search-facets.md).

 ![filter_panel](assets/filters_panel.png)

-Per le risorse caricate di recente, i relativi metadati (inclusi titoli, tag e così via) non sono immediatamente disponibili nell’elenco dei suggerimenti che vengono visualizzati quando digitate nella casella di ricerca Omnico.
+For recently uploaded assets, their metadata (including titles, tags, and so on) is not immediately available in the list of suggestions that appear when you type in the Omnisearch box.

-Questo perché Risorse AEM attende la scadenza di un periodo di timeout (per impostazione predefinita, 1 ora) prima di eseguire un processo in background, per indicizzare i metadati per tutte le risorse caricate/aggiornate di recente e aggiungerli all’elenco dei suggerimenti.
+This is because AEM Assets waits until the expiry of a timeout period (1 hour by default) before running a background job to index the metadata for all newly uploaded/updated assets and adding them to the list of suggestions.

-## Usa azioni rapide {#quick-actions}
+## Use Quick Actions {#quick-actions}

 Le icone delle azioni rapide sono disponibili per una singola risorsa alla volta.
-A seconda del dispositivo, effettuate le seguenti operazioni per visualizzare le icone delle azioni rapide:
+Depending upon your device, perform the following actions to display the quick action icons:

-* Dispositivi touch: Toccate e tenete premuto.
-Ad esempio, su un iPad potete toccare e tenere premuto un contenuto per visualizzare le azioni rapide.
+* Touch devices: Touch and hold.
+For example, on an iPad, you can tap-and-hold an asset so that the quick actions display.
-* Dispositivi non touch: Puntatore al passaggio del mouse.
-Ad esempio, su un dispositivo desktop, se passate il puntatore sulla miniatura della risorsa viene visualizzata la barra delle azioni rapide.
+* Non-touch devices: Hover pointer.
+For example, On a desktop device, the quick action bar is displayed if you hover the pointer over the asset thumbnail.

-### Spostarsi e selezionare le risorse {#navigating-and-selecting-assets}
+### Navigate to and select assets {#navigating-and-selecting-assets}

-Potete visualizzare, navigare e selezionare le risorse tramite una qualsiasi delle viste disponibili (scheda, colonna, elenco) tramite l&#39;icona **[!UICONTROL Seleziona]** . **[!UICONTROL Selezionate]** viene visualizzata come azione rapida nella vista a schede.
+Potete visualizzare, navigare e selezionare le risorse tramite una qualsiasi delle viste disponibili (scheda, colonna, elenco) tramite l&#39;icona **[!UICONTROL Seleziona]** . **[!UICONTROL Select]** appears as a quick action in the card view.

 ![select_quick_action](assets/select_quick_action.png)

-Nella visualizzazione a elenco, quando si passa il puntatore del mouse sull’icona **[!UICONTROL Seleziona]** viene visualizzata la prima miniatura dei nomi delle risorse o della cartella nell’elenco.
+In list view, **[!UICONTROL Select]** appears when you hover the mouse icon over the thumbnail before the names of the assets/folder in the list.

 ![select_quick_in_listview](assets/select_quick_in_listview.png)

-Come per la vista a elenco, **[!UICONTROL Seleziona]** viene visualizzato quando passi l’icona del mouse sulla miniatura prima dei nomi delle risorse o della cartella nella vista a colonne.
+Similar to list view, **[!UICONTROL Select]** appears when you hover the mouse icon over the thumbnail before the names of the assets or folder in column view.

 ![select_quick_in_columnview](assets/select_quick_in_columnview.png)

-Per ulteriori informazioni, consulta [Visualizzazione e selezione delle risorse](/help/sites-authoring/basic-handling.md#viewing-and-selecting-resources).
+For more information, see [Viewing and Selecting your Resources](/help/sites-authoring/basic-handling.md#viewing-and-selecting-resources).

 ## Modificare le immagini {#editing-images}

-Gli strumenti di modifica nell’interfaccia di Risorse AEM consentono di effettuare piccoli processi di modifica sulle risorse di immagine.
-Potete ritagliare, ruotare, capovolgere ed eseguire altri processi di modifica sulle immagini.
+The editing tools in the AEM Assets interface let you perform small editing jobs on image assets.
+You can crop, rotate, flip, and perform other editing jobs on images.
 Potete anche aggiungere mappe immagine alle risorse.

-La modifica delle immagini è supportata per i file con i seguenti formati:
+Image editing is supported for files that have the following formats:

 * BMP
 * GIF
 * PNG
 * JPEG

-Per alcuni componenti, la modalità **[!UICONTROL Schermo]** intero dispone di opzioni aggiuntive.
+For some components, **[!UICONTROL Full Screen]** mode has additional options available.

-Per modificare un file TXT, impostare **[!UICONTROL Day CQ Link Externalizer]** dall&#39;interno di Configuration Manager.
+To edit a TXT file, set **[!UICONTROL Day CQ Link Externalizer]** from within Configuration Manager.

 Potete anche aggiungere mappe immagine utilizzando l’editor immagini.
-Per informazioni dettagliate, consultate [Aggiunta di mappe](image-maps.md)immagine.
+For details, see [Adding Image Maps](image-maps.md).

-**Per modificare le immagini**:
+**To edit images**:

-1. Per aprire una risorsa in modalità di modifica, effettuate una delle seguenti operazioni:
+1. Do one of the following to open an asset in edit mode:

-   * Selezionate la risorsa e fate clic sull’icona **[!UICONTROL Modifica]** nella barra degli strumenti.
+   * Select the asset and then click the **[!UICONTROL Edit]** icon in the toolbar.
    * Toccate l&#39;opzione **[!UICONTROL Modifica]** che viene visualizzata su una risorsa nella vista a schede.
-   * Nella pagina della risorsa, toccate l’icona **[!UICONTROL Modifica]** nella barra degli strumenti.
+   * In the asset page, tap the **[!UICONTROL Edit]** icon in the toolbar.

    ![edit_icon](assets/edit_icon.png)